Syndicate (Internet personality): Early life and education

 Thomas George Cassell was born on 23 June 1993 in Manchester, England, and is the brother of Alice Cassell.
 His father worked in construction as a project manager and his mother, Karen Cassell, worked as a children's day care worker.
 Cassell was educated at the Blue Coat school in nearby Oldham, and sold drinks at school to purchase a 42-inch plasma TV at the age of 15, as his father wanted him to work and pay for the items he wanted to get during the time.
-He then attended Hyde Clarendon Sixth Form College in Ashton-under-Lyne and studied software development and video game design in 2010.
+He attended Hyde Clarendon Sixth Form College in Ashton-under-Lyne and studied software development and video game design in 2010.

-While his father was skeptical about the decision, Cassell had a passion to post Let's Play videos on YouTube.
 After leaving college, he briefly worked at McDonald's to purchase gaming equipment to record YouTube videos.
-After quitting his job and gaining a substantial following, his father and college tutor approved of his position as an online gaming commentator.